-Certain products, particularly Aegon's variable annuity products, include death benefit guarantees, guarantees of minimum surrender values or income streams for stated periods or for life, which may be in excess of account values.
+Certain products, particularly Aegon's variable annuity products and defined benefit pension business in the Netherlands, include death benefit guarantees, guarantees of minimum surrender values or income streams for stated periods or for life, which may be in excess of account values.
 These guarantees are designed, among other things, to protect policyholders against downturns in equity markets and interest rates.
 As a result, a drop in the value of underlying assets or more volatile markets could result in an increase in the valuation of Aegon's liabilities associated with these products.
 An increase in these liabilities may decrease its net income.
 Aegon uses a variety of hedging and risk management strategies to mitigate these risks.
 However, these strategies may not be fully effective and hedging instruments may not fully offset the costs of guarantees or may otherwise be insufficient in relation to its obligations.
 Estimates and assumptions Aegon makes in connection with hedging activities may fail to fully reflect or correspond to the actual (longer term) exposure in respect of guarantees.
 Further, unexpected policyholder behavior may cause Aegon's hedging to be less effective.
-The above factors could have a material adverse effect on its results of operations, financial condition or liquidity.
+The factors set forth above could have a material adverse effect on its results of operations, financial condition or liquidity.